aadideshmukh17/aadideshmukh17/README.md

 # 💫 About Me:
 Computer Science major and Public Health minor at Northeastern University.<br>I am interested in data analysis, ML, Big Data, and software applications, especially in the public health and urbanism fields.
+I am currently working on a project using Python, Pandas, and an API to track on-time performance of buses in Chicago.

 ## 🌐 Socials: